 HTML can be a little intimidating for those not accustomed to looking at code.
+That’s why we wrote this article as an introduction to web design basics.
 Once you familiarize your self with the basics, it becomes easier to write your website using HTML code.
 This article will break down the basics of how to get your HTML page created.
 We will go over what HTML is, how to create an HTML page, HTML basics, and what program you can use to edit the HTML.

 What is HTML?